 Hysterectomy, the removal of the uterus and sometimes the ovaries and/or fallopian tubes, can be performed in a number of different ways and for a variety of reasons.
 A hysterectomy is often recommended as treatment for cancer, benign fibroids, endometriosis, uterine prolapse, pelvic adhesions, heavy bleeding, and pain.

 There are often many alternatives to hysterectomy, depending on the underlying condition and symptoms.
 Medication, physical therapy, and localized ablation are all examples of alternatives to hysterectomy.

 If a hysterectomy is chosen, it can be performed abdominally, vaginally, or laparoscopically.
-It is a major surgery when the uterus is removed through the abdomen.
-Vaginal hysterectomy is more minimally invasive and the uterus is removed through the vagina without any incisions to the stomach.
+It’s considered major surgery when the uterus is removed through the abdomen.
+Vaginal hysterectomy is more minimally invasive, and the uterus is removed through the vagina without any abdominal incisions.
 A laparoscopic hysterectomy is another less invasive procedure in which a small incision is made in the belly button and a tiny camera is inserted to guide the removal of the uterus.

 The type of procedure recommended depends upon the member’s history, health, and current symptoms.
 Because there are many ways to treat the symptoms women face, a second opinion can provide clarity on which procedure is right for them.